Computer repair top tips

-If you're running your laptop off its battery, try plugging it into the mains power – if it starts working it's probably time for a new battery.
+If you're running your laptop off its battery, try plugging it into the mains power – if it works fine off the mains, it's probably time for a new battery.

 Find a recommended computer repair service on Which?
 Local

 If none of the computer repair solutions above work, it could mean some of your computer hardware is damaged – for example, your hard drive or motherboard.
 If you're a Which?
 Computing member, contact the free Which?
-Computing helpdesk which can explain your options - it's relatively easy to install a new hard drive in a desktop, but it's much trickier with most laptops and many require a qualified engineer.
+Computing helpdesk to find our your options - it's relatively easy to install a new hard drive in a desktop, but it's much trickier with most laptops and many require a qualified engineer.

-If you decide it's time to contact a professional, big name high street computer repair stores are not your only option.
-Which?
-Local – a recommendation service exclusive to Which? members – lists more than 1,500 computer shops across the UK so you can find a service recommended by Which? members who have used it.
+Alternatively Which?
+Local lists more than 1,500 computer shops across the UK so you can find a repair service recommended by Which? members who have used it.